JoshuaKoh/JoshuaKoh.github.io/_posts/2018-03-22-Koh-reative-Copenhagen-First-Few-Hrs.md

 ## Credits

-Except for the first song, all music is from the [Bakemonogatari OST](https://www.amazon.com/BAKEMONOGATARI-ONGAKU-ZENSHU-SONGS-SOUNDTRACKS/dp/B005V3ARAY) by the genius [Satoru Kosaki](https://en.wikipedia.org/wiki/Satoru_K%C5%8Dsaki).
+Except for the first song, all music is from the [Bakemonogatari OST](https://www.amazon.com/BAKEMONOGATARI-ONGAKU-ZENSHU-SONGS-SOUNDTRACKS/dp/B005V3ARAY) by MONACA and by the genius [Satoru Kosaki](https://en.wikipedia.org/wiki/Satoru_K%C5%8Dsaki).
 Music used in this recording, in order of appearance:

 - "Way Back (feat.
 Cozi Zuehlsdorff)" by Vicetone
 - "Sanpo"